django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

 .. todo:: Daniele please check screenshot of the page showing the map

 .. image:: /user/tutorial/images/page-with-google-map.png
-   :alt: the structure board with two plugins
+   :alt: the Google Maps plugins shows the workshop location

 * **Publish** the page to make your new changes and the map public.